JoshData/jot/README.md

 The operations in JOT are:

-* `INS(index, value)`: Insert text into a string or array elements into an array.
-When applied to strings, `value` is a string.
-When applied to arrays, `value` is an array.
-To insert a single element into an array, wrap it in an array before passing to `INS`.
-* `DEL(index, old_value)`: Delete text from a string or removes array elements from an array.
-When applied to strings, `old_value` is the substring being deleted.
-When applied to arrays, `old_value` is an array of the items being deleted.
+* `SPLICE(index, length, new_value)`: Replaces text in a string or array elements in an array at the given index and length in the original.
+To delete, new_value should be an empty string or zero-length array.
+To insert, length should be zero.
 * `PUT(key, value)`: Add a new property to an object. `key` is any valid JSON key (a string) and `value` is any valid JSON object.
 * `REM(key, old_value)`: Remove a property from an object. `key` is a string and `old_value` is the value of the property before the property is removed.
 * `REN(key, new_name)`: Rename a property of an object. `key` and `new_name` are strings.
 It can also take a mapping from new keys to old keys they are renamed from, as `REN({new_name: key, ...})`, which also allows for the duplication of property values.